 Directions: From San Francisco, go west to Ocean Beach, then south on the Great Highway.
 After Sloat Boulevard, the road heads uphill.
 From there, curve right onto Skyline Boulevard, go past one stoplight, and look for signs for Funston on the right.
 Turn into the public lot and find a space near the west side.
 At the southwest end, take the sandy steps to the beach, turn right, and walk to the dunes.
 Find a spot as far as possible from the parking lot.

 LAS TRAMPAS REGIONAL WILDERNESS, CASTRO VALLEY

-Coordinated by a partnership between the Sequoians Naturist Club and the Bay Area Naturists, based in San Jose, walkers leave the property of the Sequoians fully clothed at dusk and walk through meadows and up hills until the moon rises, before heading back down the slopes completely nude, with their clothes folded neatly into their backpacks.
+Organized by the Sequoians Naturist Club and the Bay Area Naturists, based in San Jose, walkers leave the property of The Sequoians fully clothed at dusk and walk through meadows and up hills until the moon rises, before heading back down the slopes completely nude, with their clothes folded neatly into their backpacks.

 SAN MATEO COUNTY